Trade-Examination/coding-challenge/README.md

 # TradeX Coding Challenge

-Create a Node.js API with basic CRUD functionality
+Create an API with basic CRUD functionality

-Create a React app that consumes the the API
+Create a frontend app that consumes the the API

 Note: have fun with it and let your personality show